By Nidhi Inamdarauthor-img

 • Laravel can be used to develop self-hosted website performance monitoring apps that help companies track and optimize the performance of their websites.

-• Asgard CMS: A modular, multilingual CMS that offers ready-to-use modules for content management and back-end support.
+Asgard CMS is a modular, multilingual CMS that offers ready-to-use modules for content management and back-end support.

-• World Walking: A healthcare platform encouraging people to walk through reward and recognition programs.
+World Walking is a healthcare platform encouraging people to walk through reward and recognition programs.

-• Neighborhood Lender: A mortgage calculator and finance platform that simplifies complex mortgage processes using Laravel back-end support.
+Neighborhood Lender is a mortgage calculator and finance platform that simplifies complex mortgage processes using Laravel back-end support.

 • Eloquent ORM: Laravel's Eloquent ORM simplifies database interaction with an intuitive object-oriented syntax, promoting clean and maintainable code.